PriyanshCloudKeeper/readme-testing/README.md

 ### 🧪 Using the SCIM API

-Your SCIM bridge is now ready to accept requests at `https://scim.yourdomain.com`.To test your SCIM bridge endpoints directly, use one of the static tokens configured in src/main/resources/application.yml.
+Your SCIM bridge is now ready to accept requests at `https://scim.yourdomain.com`.

+To test your SCIM bridge endpoints directly, use one of the static tokens configured in src/main/resources/application.yml.
 Replace YOUR_CONFIGURED_STATIC_TOKEN with an actual token value and scim.yourdomain.com with your SCIM bridge's public domain.

 #### Get Service Provider Configuration: